pyca/cryptography/docs/development/test-vectors.rst

 * ``x509/ocsp/req-ext-nonce.der`` - An OCSP request containing a nonce
   extension.
 * ``x509/ocsp/req-ext-unknown-oid.der`` - An OCSP request containing an
   extension with an unknown OID.
+* ``x509/ocsp/req-duplicate-ext.der`` - An OCSP request with duplicate
+  extensions.
+* ``x509/ocsp/resp-unknown-extension.der`` - An OCSP response containing an
+  extension with an unknown OID.

 Custom PKCS12 Test Vectors